zamiang/vislet/apps/brooklyn/templates/text.md

 ## Thanks

-Many thanks to the awesome [Christina Xu](https://twitter.com/xuhulk) who, in helping conceptualize the both the text and visualization above, left this sentence untouched.
+Many thanks to the awesome [Christina Xu](https://twitter.com/xuhulk) who gave helpful feedback on both the text and visualization above, and remains my bitter rival in Gang Beasts.